paucabral/twitter-clone/README.md

    }
    ```

 3. Bind the `all-tweets.html` template to the _AllTweets_ view by updating the `get` function.
-Follow the code below:
+This will be a static page for now.
+Simply follow the code below:

    _twitterclone/tweets/views.py_